-Midstream energy continues to advance, outperforming both the broad energy sector and the S&P 500 in 3Q24.
-After being one of the best performing sectors in 1Q24, the energy sector was negative in the following two quarters, underperforming the broader market.
-Oil prices dipped during the quarter on continued worries of new OPEC+ supply coming on in 4Q24, which was earlier than anticipated.
-However, prices again rebounded later in the quarter reiterating that OPEC+ will re-assess supply quota increases if prices are too low.
-Natural gas spiked off multi-year lows as seasonal electricity demand expectations along with the long-term need for new electricity generation will benefit natural gas-the most environmentally friendly fossil fuel.
-Long term, natural gas demand growth and high cash returns to shareholders remain positive tailwinds for the sector and recent bolt-on capex projects have the potential to drive accelerated growth in 2025.
-For the full 3-month period, the Alerian MLP Index (AMZ) was up marginally at 0.7%, underperforming the 5.9% return of the S&P500.
-The more diversified Alerian Midstream Energy Index (AMNA) advanced 9.7%
+The fourth quarter of 2024 delivered another strong performance period as midstream energy infrastructure equities continued to rise ahead of both the broad energy sector and the S&P500.
+After being one of the best performing sectors in 1024, the energy sector was negative in the following three quarters, underperforming the broader market.
+Oil prices generally declined during the quarter after hitting a low during the year in early September.
+However, oil prices ended the year close to the levels at the beginning of the year, reiterating that OPEC+ will re-assess supply quota increases if prices are too low.
+Natural Gas spiked off multi-year lows as seasonal electricity demand expectations along with the long-term need for new electricity generation will benefit natural gas-the most environmentally friendly fossil fuel.
+Long term natural gas demand growth and high cash returns to shareholders remain positive tailwinds for the sector and recent bolt-on investment projects have the potential to drive accelerated cash flow growth over the next 3 to 5 years.
+For the full 3-month period, the Alerian Midstream Energy Index (AMNA) was up 13.5%, outperforming the 2.4% return of the S&P 500.
+The less diversified Alerian MLP Index (AMZ) advanced 4.9%.